-In the 2012-2013 data set, it shows that both candidates were able to achieve acceptable results indicating they exhibited the qualities required in the teaching profession.
-The teacher candidates created and maintained a safe and positive environment, adapted to learner diversity, fostered excellent communication, demonstrated knowledge in their content and exhibited professional behavior.
-By being able to demonstrate these qualities, teacher candidates are able to become effective Hawaiian language teachers and effective in other school settings as well.
-Teacher candidates were able successfully navigate the myriad of expected behaviors during their course of study.
-We are pleased that the candidates reached this level of competency and are on track to become successful teachers.
-However, we realize that we need to have candidates hone their interpersonal and intrapersonal skills in their school, using Hawaiian values and the Hawaiian language to do so.
-Although this year's candidates achieved satisfactory completion of the standards, we must dig deeper to help them grow into more seasoned/experienced educators.
+c.
+An interpretation of how data will provide evidence for meeting standards knowledge in their content and exhibited professional behavior.
+By being able to demonstrate these qualities, teacher candidates are able to become effective teachers in Hawaiian immersion and in other school settings.
+Teacher candidates were successfully able to navigate the myriad of expected behaviors during their course of study.
+We are pleased that the candidates reached this level of competency and are on track to becoming successful teachers.
+We also realize that we need to have candidates hone their interpersonal and intrapersonal skills in their school, using Hawaiian values and the Hawaiian language to do so.
+Although the students achieved satisfactory completion of the standards, we must dig deeper to help them grow into more seasoned/experienced educators.